lucasjinhong/lucasjinhong.github.io/_projects/distributed_IAB.md

 *   **Proactive Information Latency Management:** The core of the design involved a multi-TTI pipeline for link scheduling.
 This ensured that necessary coordination information, even if relayed over several hops, was available at each node *before* it made decisions for the current TTI, thus explicitly accounting for propagation delays.
 *   **Prioritized Conflict Resolution:** A deterministic process was designed for nodes to select their operational mode (e.g., Transmit, Receive, or Idle).
 This process utilized shared link priorities, calculated in advance, to ensure conflict-free link activations that respect half-duplex constraints.
 *   **Support for Dynamic Forwarding:** While scheduling was coordinated, nodes retained local control over packet forwarding choices when a transmission opportunity arose.
 This allowed for adaptability to changing network conditions and could leverage local forwarding tables to support potential multi-path opportunities.

 **Key Challenges Addressed:**
+*  **Minimizing end-to-end packet delay:** This is stated as the primary objective and a general challenge in IAB networks.
+*  **Handling Dynamic User Requests:** User requests are not static, so the method should be able to handle potential congestion at various points.
+*  **Addressing information propagation delays (latency) in distributed multi-hop environments:** This is a core focus, with the project explicitly aiming to account for these delays in its decision-making process.

 ## Impact & Results (Generalized)

 The research aimed to achieve the following impacts: